JanKhoe/Art-Gallery-Application/README.md

 # Art-Gallery-Application
 A small scale art gallery used to simulate a social media platform.
+Made using express for the server pug/jade for the engine templates
+MongoDB for database
 # Instructions to run application
 Steps to Run Program:
 1. “npm install” all the projects dependencies